 In many texts, when depicting the human evolutionary tree, the S. tchadensis cranium is often claimed to be consistent with being biped, mainly driven by the foramen magnum position.
 Habitual bipedalism is a key feature for taxa to be included in the hominin clade, yet some specific characteristics of the bipedal locomotion can differ from those of modern humans.
 The case of Sahelanthropus is important because the age of its fossils (6-7 million years) approximately matches the time that our branch of the primate family tree diverged from the ancestors of chimpanzees and gorillas.
 We only know Orrorin tugenensis as another hominin candidate in such chronology.
 There are three femoral remains of Orrorin, but until now the Sahelanthropus femur had not yet been published, and this is a major skeletal element to understand bipedalism.

 What hominin taxa at that time could be a direct ancestor of living humans is a very difficult question to face.
 The Late Miocene fossil record is really small and makes impossible to sort ancestors from non-ancestral close relatives.
-In this context, what five key ideas does the new femur bring, according to Macchiarelli et al?

 1) Yes, the femur can likely be assigned to S. tchadensis.